r10922010/BO-OK/README.md

 # Bo OK!
-A website about ordering book.
+A website about searching book by their prices.

 ![圖片1](https://github.com/r10922010/BO-OK/assets/91658619/8dd5d676-0f99-4320-8d32-dca9f97a1747)